deanen1/alerts-bpm/README.md

 This application is a proof-of-concept whose aim is to explore some of the basic concepts involved in orchestrating a business process using the Camunda BPM Platform.
-The domain and business process used is an overly simplified version of the domain and business process for handling critical lab alerts.
+The domain and business process used is an overly simplified version of what we use at VUMC for handling critical lab alerts.
 These alerts are triggered when a lab result meets the criteria defined by our institution's policy on crisis observations.
 These crisis observations represent a critical finding that if not dealt with could lead to serious patient